Xotic750/big-counter-x/README.md

 #### `new module.exports()`
 Incremental integer counter.
 Counts from `0` to very big intergers.
-Javascript's number type allows you to count in integer steps from `0` to `9007199254740991`.
-As of ES5, Strings can contain approximately 65000 characters and ES6 is supposed to handle the `MAX_SAFE_INTEGER` (though I don't believe any environments supports this).
-This counter represents integer values as strings and can therefore count in integer steps from `0` to the maximum string length (that's some 65000 digits).
+Javascript´s number type allows you to count in integer steps from `0` to `9007199254740991`.
+As of ES5, Strings can contain approximately 65000 characters and ES6 is supposed to handle the `MAX_SAFE_INTEGER` (though I don´t believe any environments supports this).
+This counter represents integer values as strings and can therefore count in integer steps from `0` to the maximum string length (that´s some 65000 digits).
 In the lower range, upto `9007199254740991`, the strings can be converted to safe Javascript integers `Number(value)` or `+value`.
 This counter is great for any applications that need a really big count